JeremyMet/matrix_bot/README.md

 ## Who does it work ?

-The following snippet gives an overview of Matrix_OS functionnalities
+The following snippet gives a quicj overview of Matrix_OS functionnalities:

 ```pyton